benoitvallon/dotfiles/README.md

 # My dotfiles

-This repo and these dotfiles are heavily based on a fork of [holman/dotfiles](https://github.com/holman/dotfiles/fork).
+This repo and these dotfiles are based on a fork of [holman/dotfiles](https://github.com/holman/dotfiles/fork).

 ## Why this repo